xdmushui/partner-center-sdk/develop/manage-payouts.md

 # Manage payouts using the Payout Service API

-This article explains how a partner can access their Payout data directly through the available APIs instead of Partner center.
+This article explains how you can access payout data through the Payout Service APIs instead of the Partner Center UI.

-Partners can download their payout statement by logging in to Partner Center.
-Additionally, they can directly access their payout statement without logging onto Partner center using the Partner payout service API.
 These APIs provide a programmatic way to provide the capability of the [Export data](https://partner.microsoft.com/dashboard/payouts/reports/incentiveexport) feature in Partner Center.

 ## Available APIs